greenelab/knowledge-graph-review/manuscript.md

 ## Introduction

-Knowledge graphs are a practical resource for many real world applications.
+Knowledge graphs are a practical resource for many real-world applications.
-They have been used in social media mining to classify nodes [@DjhSdWbc] and create recommendation systems [@Eqbsazq5].
+They have been used in social network mining to classify nodes [@DjhSdWbc] and create recommendation systems [@Eqbsazq5].
 These graphs have also been used in natural language processing to interpret simple questions and use relational information to provide answers [@N0gUhlt9; @s8ydThMc].
-In a biomedical setting these graphs have been used to prioritize genes relevant to disease [@GI2y7kMc; @Oi5yRd0v; @15k4Xz0i3; @1D9FTzRBg], perform drug repurposing [@O21tn8vf] and identify drug-target interactions [@15GxqZyO8].
+In a biomedical setting, these graphs have been used to prioritize genes relevant to disease [@GI2y7kMc; @Oi5yRd0v; @15k4Xz0i3; @1D9FTzRBg], perform drug repurposing [@O21tn8vf] and identify drug-target interactions [@15GxqZyO8].

 Despite their utility, precisely defining a knowledge graph is a difficult task because there are multiple conflicting definitions [@V9M93in].
-For this review, we define a knowledge graph as the following: a resource that integrates single or multiple sources of information into the form of a graph.
+For this review, we define a biomedical knowledge graph as the following: a resource that integrates one or more expert-derived sources of information into a graph where nodes represent biomedical entities and edges represent relationships between two entities.
-This graph allows for the capacity to make semantic interpretation, continuously incorporate new information and uncover novel hidden knowledge through computational techniques and algorithms.
-Based on this definition resources like Hetionet [@O21tn8vf] would be considered a knowledge graph as Hetionet integrates multiple sources of information into the form of a graph (example shown in Figure {@fig:hetionet_schema}).
-Hetionet was used to derive novel information concerning unique drug treatments [@O21tn8vf].
+This definition is consistent with other definitions found in the literature [@tTin0vq6;@40RgfG4W;@N0FNpMpT;@cskgFLqz;@1BADC6sf5;@kUyUTRND;@nnJGY1Jn].
+Often relationships are considered unidirectional (e.g., a compound treats a disease but a disease cannot treat a compound); however, there are cases where relationships can be considered bidirectional (e.g., a compound resembles another compound or a gene interacts with another gene).
+A subset of graphs that meet our definition of a knowledge graph would be unsuitable for applications such as symbolic reasoning [@174vTl1QR]; however, we chose a more liberal definition because it has been demonstrated that these broadly defined graphs have numerous uses throughout the literature.
+For example, Hetionet (Figure {@fig:hetionet_schema}) [@O21tn8vf] would be considered a biomedical knowledge graph by this definition, and it has been used to identify drug repurposing opportunities [@O21tn8vf].
 We do not consider databases like DISEASES [@5gG8hwv7] and DrugBank [@1FI8iuYiQ] to be knowledge graphs.
 Although these resources contain essential information, they do not represent their data in the form of a graph.

-Knowledge graphs are often constructed from manually curated databases [@O21tn8vf; 10.1371/journal.pcbi.1002574; @kBHNhSma; @tIGJl1ES;  @BTEcMH0X].
+Biomedical knowledge graphs are often constructed from manually curated databases [@O21tn8vf; @15GxqZyO8; @kBHNhSma; @tIGJl1ES; @BTEcMH0X].
 These databases provide previously established information that can be incorporated into a graph.
 For example, a graph using DISEASES [@5gG8hwv7] as a resource would have genes and diseases as nodes, while edges added between nodes would represent an association between a gene and a disease.
 This example shows a single type of relationship; however, there are graphs that use databases with multiple relationships [@O21tn8vf; @6Vifn4pu].
-In addition to manual curation other approaches have used natural language processing techniques to construct knowledge graphs [@gddb9uXr; @rxaBUglG].
+In addition to manual curation, other approaches have used natural language processing techniques to construct knowledge graphs [@gddb9uXr; @rxaBUglG].
-One example used a text mining system to extract sentences that illustrate a protein interacts with another protein [@ibJfUvEe].
+One example used a text mining system to extract sentences that illustrate a protein's interaction with another protein [@ibJfUvEe].
 Once identified, these sentences can be incorporated as evidence to establish an edge in a knowledge graph.

 In this review we describe various approaches for constructing and applying knowledge graphs in a biomedical setting.